VoxleOne/SpinStep/benchmark/edge-cases.md

+# Edge Cases

 Iimportant points to consider for the robustness and scalability of the project.
-Addressing these "liminal cases" is crucial for understanding the boundaries of the current design and for planning future enhancements.
+Addressing these cases is crucial for understanding the boundaries of the current design and for planning future enhancements.

 ## 1. Large-Scale Graphs (Very High-Resolution Spherical Data)